-This globe has many holiday places better than each other and a Places that a traveler can explores in a planned way is much more beautiful than what’s planned by fate.
-Bhutan is one such destination where you have to plan a holiday in Bhutan as lots of entry barriers are existing.
-Bhutan Tourism Policy is of getting More value abd less of Volume, and donot wish to have crowed tourist places.
-Bhutan is a country that values its culture and tradition than money as such they want only educated and rich traveler.
+This globe has many holiday places and each place is better than the others.
+Bhutan is a Place that a traveler can explore in a planned way is much more beautiful than what’s planned by fate.
+Bhutan is one such destination where you have to plan a holiday as Bhutan has lots of entry barriers

-Bhutan is a land locked contry and can acccesse only By Air and it is connected by some Entry points from Indian side.
-There are only 2 Points on entry to Bhutan for the entire World.
+Bhutan is a landlocked country and can be accessed only By Air, it is connected by some Entry points from the Indian side.
+There are only 2 Points for entry to Bhutan for the entire World.

 Pheutsholing By Road: After Mandatory Permit issued after Biometrics for Entry by Road to All tourists on Weekdays only.
-Thogh there are some more entry points from Assam but a Tourist on Bhutan Holiday can enter Bhutan from this Entry gate Only.
+Though there are some more entry points from Assam a Tourist on Bhutan Holiday can enter Bhutan from this Entry gate Only.

 Paro: After Mandatory Permit issued after Biometrics for Entry by Flight.

-Only two airlines are operating in Bhutan for tourists on their Holiday in Bhutan, Drukair and Bhutan Airlines operates flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai and Guwahati to Paro in Bhutan.
+Only two airlines are operating in Bhutan for tourists on their Holidays, Drukair and Bhutan Airlines operate flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai, and Guwahati to Paro in Bhutan.
 The railway tracks open up near the land of heritage.
 Tourist permits are required to enter Bhutan and a normal entry permit allows you to visit Thimphu, Paro, and Punakha only.
-Pheutsholing can be explored without the permit too.
+Pheutsholing can be explored without a permit too.
 Permit Office at Pheutsholing is Closed On Saturdays and Sundays.

 Ngultrum, the Bhutanese currency is equivalent to the value of Indian currency, i.e., INR 1 = Ng 1.
 Small Denomination Indian currency is widely accepted in Bhutan.

-The richness of the streets and the colored vibes of Bhutan makes it a perfect destination for recreation and relaxation and also allows you to pamper yourselves with Thangkas (scroll painting), masks, prayer wheels, Buddha figurines, Mandala paintings, yak hair bags, and beautiful memorie
+The richness of the streets and the colored vibes of Bhutan make it a perfect destination for recreation and relaxation and also allows you to pamper yourselves with Thangkas (scroll painting), masks, prayer wheels, Buddha figurines, Mandala paintings, yak hair bags, and beautiful memories